Vathikuchi: Critical reception

 Vivek Ramz from in.com rated it 3 out of 5 and stated that Vathikuchi is more brawny than brainy.
 He added that Director Kinslin shows promise in his debut film with different treatment for this somewhat clichéd story.
 His way of storytelling is realistic at times with very grounded level approach towards a common man issue.
 The problem with the film is that he has introduced too many characters and made few simple situations more complex which works at times and at other times backfired.
 Finally concluding that it's not a bad film at all and can be watched once!
 Karthik Subramanian of The Hindu wrote that the film "is not so much bad in the way it is executed but the story just gets progressively mind-numbingly stupid".
 Sify wrote, "Vathikuchi directed by P Kinslin is half baked and has too many plot holes.
 However, the first half of the film is quite entertaining, but post interval the film drags and a forced climax makes the debutant hero larger- than- life which sticks out like a sore thumb".

+Box office

+Vathikuchi opened at second place at the Chennai box office and Sify said it had an "above average opening", performing well mainly in single-screen theatres.
+In the second week of its release it remained at the same rank and was said not to be performing well in multiplexes when compared to single screens.
+By early April 2013, the film was at fourth, and Sify considered it an "average" performer.